Bay and Target Information

 RANGE INFORMATION

-With such a successful Range Cleanup Day last week, I believe its imperative to send out an email to the membership detailing all our range has to offer.
+It’s imperative to inform the membership all our range has to offer.
 Specifically what items on the range are targets vs. non-targets, what can be shot vs. what cannot, as well as weapon restriction items on the range.

 Why is this important?